 Paying It Forward By Choosing Cure Medical

-Cure Medical also donates 10% of their net profit to neurologic research in search for solutions for spinal cord injuries and central nervous system disorders.
+Cure Medical also supports neurologic research in search for solutions for spinal cord injuries and central nervous system disorders.
 This is what truly sets Cure Medical apart from other catheter manufacturers.

 Founded by quadriplegic Bob Yant in 2008, Cure Medical strives to improve lifestyle options for catheter users by putting their money where their mouth is.
 Yant is a C4/C5 spinal cord injury survivor, whose injury was caused by a diving accident in Newport Beach, CA when he was 19 years old.

 As Yant became a catheter user, he struggled due to the lack of comfort and ease of use with substandard catheters.He worked tirelessly to change the catheter realm not only for himself, but for the spinal cord injury community as well.

 Yant has since strived to find ways to make catherization more efficient, more comfortable, and less stressful for catheter users through the products that are developed and offered by Cure Medical.
 Yant has also served on the board of the Christopher & Dana Reeve Foundation and an active fundraiser for the organization.

 Note: This article is for informational use only and is not intended to be construed as medical advice.
 Ask your doctor about issues related to your health and neurogenic bladder, and if Cure Catheters are a good fit for your continence care needs.

 All of the information you find below and on our related social media pages is meant to guide you to places, topics and, resources that enhance your life, while also connecting you with a growing group of friends.

 - Sign up for our free, CURE NATION e-newsletter to have our latest stories delivered directly to you, once a month.